Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 - Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.
+- The Nuggets are the eighth-best defensive team in the NBA, giving up 112.5 points per game.

-- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.
+- Giving up 40.8 rebounds per contest, the Nuggets are the best team in the league.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.
+- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.

-- Looking at 3-pointers, the Nuggets are ranked third in the league, conceding 11.4 makes per contest.
+- The Nuggets are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Anthony Davis vs. the Nuggets